 The tours of the other men sent to Latin America were considerably less eventful; and the attitudes of the countries involved fell somewhere in between Chile and Argentina, on the one hand, and Brazil, on the other.
-Earnhart and Crews returned home after 90 days, and Means and Dorothy after 120 days, their tasks completed.
+Earnhart and Crews returned home after ninety days, and Means and Dorothy after 120 days, their tasks completed.
 Lines was extended until August 1942 and then returned.
 Upon the conclusion of their tours, de Bardeleben, Crews, Fellows, Hogg, Linx, and Strong received letters of commendation from the State Department for their work in Latin America.
-173
+173 petent and unable to copy Morse code at reasonable speeds.
+The Chilean Air Force operators were superior to the U.S. operators, who were supposed to be instructing the Chileans in DF operations and intercept.
+Transmissions on the Argentine clandestine net were too fast for the U.S. operators to copy.

 As the men returned home, the stations were taken over by either local military personnel, AIS personnel, or some combination of the two.
 In 1943 or 1944, de Bardeleben and McDermott visited the stations in Chile and Uruguay, respectively.
 What they found does not seem to have been very encouraging.
-According to de Bardeleben, the U.S. Army operators at the Chilean site were incompetent and unable to copy Morse code at reasonable speeds.
-The Chilean Air Force operators were superior to the U.S. operators, who were supposed to be instructing the Chileans in DF operations and intercept.
-Transmissions on the Argentine clandestine net were too fast for the U.S. operators to copy.
-The U.S. operators in Chile lacked coordination from Miami and spent most of their time chatting on their radio circuits or with each other about the living conditions and what a hard life they had.
+According to de Bardeleben, the U.S. Army operators at the Chilean site were incom-

+The U.S. operators in Chile lacked coordination from Miami and spent most of their time chatting on their radio circuits or with each other about the living conditions and what a hard life they bad.
 They monitored very little and left most of the work for the local operators, who had no training in signal recognition at all.
 Even the Army operators appeared to have complete faith in the call letters used and if they sounded legal made no other attempt to copy the traffic.
 In short, they didn't recognize legal from clandestine stations when heard, and had no radio background or knowledge.
 They had no idea at all of radio fundamentals and frequency differences from day to night.
 In addition, there was no officer at the Adcock, so the men worked only when they felt like it.
 174 the inefficiency and poor administration of the South American Adcock system demands that they be eliminated from participation in this case.
-Particularly in view of the high degree of security required.
-175
+Particularly in view of the high degree of security required.175